How do I remove the obstacles in my way?

 This is not a space of productivity.

-What I hope you’ll find in this work is a quality of presence, a clearer sense of who you are and what you stand for, and a genuine enjoyment of the process.
-These things, in time, do find their way into the performance aspects of our lives.
-But they arrive as a consequence of the inner work — not the goal of it.
+What I hope you’ll find here is a quality of presence, a clearer sense of who you are and what you stand for, and, perhaps, a genuine enjoyment of the process.

 06 KIND WORDS